MithrilJS/mithril.js/docs/installation.md

 To use Mithril via NPM:

 - go to your project folder, and run `npm init` from the command line.
 This will ask some questions (you can just press enter in all of them to set default values), and a file called `package.json` will be created.
-- run `npm install mithril@1.0.0-rc.2 --save`.
+- run `npm install mithril@rewrite --save`.
 This will create a folder called `node_modules`, and a `mithril` folder inside of it.
 It will also add an entry under `dependencies` in the `package.json` file

 You are now ready to start using Mithril.
 The recommended way to structure code is to modularize it via CommonJS modules: